kqian23/HR-Analytics-Predicting-Job-Change/Kun_HR_Analytics.md

 Most people in this sample has relevant experience in Data Science.
 However, those who doesn’t tend to seeking for job change more often.
-Maybe those are the people who wants to take the opportunity of this training and make a career switch.\
+Maybe those are the people who wants to take the opportunity of this training and make a career switch.<br/>

 ``` r